jbartus/fastly-magento2-demo/README.md

 ### first time setup
 #### if using a github codespace
-- press the `.` key while on this page (in github)
-- click the three-lines menu button in the top left corner -> terminal -> new terminal
+- click the green "Code" button at the top of the github repo
-- click the top button to launch a codespace
+- click the green "Create codespace..." button
-- chose a 2-core VM
 - watch and wait for it to setup (takes ~5m)

 #### if using vscode locally with devcontainer